-The remote curriculum: what is taught to pupils at home
+The remote curriculum: what is taught to pupils at home?

 Our aim is to follow the curriculum plan and deliver the same offer no matter how/where the children are being taught.
 A pupil's first day or two of being educated remotely might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.
-Each child should have workbooks or other resources at home which can support learning in the short term.
+Each child should have workbooks or other resources at home that can support learning in the short term.
+There is also information and useful sites signposted on the school website and on the class story page of Dojo.